safaabasabreen/Savings-Behaviour/ELSA/README.md

 #* Written by Safaa Basabreen June, 2024
 #**********************************************************************
 ## Paper: I analysis the effect of Overall subjective well-being on total savings
-### Data: Access to the English Longitudinal Study of Ageing (ELSA) was obtained via the UK Data Service (clean data in two version: Stata and R file).
+### Data: Access to the English Longitudinal Study of Ageing (ELSA) was obtained via the UK Data Service (See "ELSA_Data_Cleaning.R" on how to prepare and clean data in R to be used in Stata).
 ### Model: IVFE Model
 ### Results: Signifcant positive correlation for non-retired women
-### Analysis Software: Stata 17 (Look to Stata do file for variables description)
+### Analysis Software: Stata 17 (Look to Stata ELSA.do file for variables description and analysis)